arielchuri/autozinefier/croak.md

 **Turn Unholy** effects the same creatures as a lawful Cleric, but makes them your slaves.
 Use the *Turn Unholy* table but, the turned fight for you for the amount of time listed.
 Additionally, the recently deceased rise as well though their stats are usually poor.
 PCs are not deceased until they a fail *roll the body* check.
 Combine with *Death Touch* for more fun.

-**Fickle Master**: The Anti-Paladin's natural disapproval level is 2 and they use a d5 when rolling on the disapproval table.
+**Fickle Master**: Anti-Paladin's use a d5 when rolling on the disapproval table.

 </section>
 <section class="" markdown="1">

 ## **Dark Elf**

-**Design notes**
+Depending on who you ask, the Dark Elves are the corrupt, outcasts of the high elves or the true carriers of the Elven lineage.
+What they lack in martial prowess is made up for by their abilities as rogues and assassins.

-A subclass of Elf that is Thief/Wizard rather than Warrior/Wizard.
-Has spells and Thief skills but both are a bit nerfed.
-Most items below are the lesser of the two between Elf and Thief.
-Can use luck to aid magic but cannot really use spellburn (the dark elf's corrupt body does not help with spells).
+Dark Elves can heal luck and use it to cast spells, but cannot spellburn except at great cost.
+Burning Stats other than luck causes permanent damage.

 **Attack** as Thief